LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-lms-on-raspberry-pi.md

 After your new piCorePlayer has finished booting up, there are a few steps left to install and configure LMS:

 1. [First determine the IP-address of the new piCorePlayer](https://docs.picoreplayer.org/how-to/determine_your_pcp_ip_address/).
 This IP-address is needed in the steps below.
-2. Launch your web browser (eg. Edge, Firefox) and type: `http://[ip address from the previous step]:9000`.
+2. Launch your web browser (eg. Edge, Firefox) and type: `http://[ip address from the previous step]`.
 Then, press Enter.
 The piCorePlayer web interface will open.
 3. Go to the Main Page tab, then to `Resize FS` in `Additional functions`.
 4. Enter the value 2000 MB and click on `Resize`.
 Wait until the operation is complete (pCP may restart).
 5. At the bottom left of the page, click on `Player/server`.